kkew3/math2img/README.md

-	8             error raised when compiling PDF from LaTeX 16            error raised when converting PDF to image file 32            error raised if FORMAT is not supported by ImageMagick X             when errno can't be decided precisely, the return code is the bitwise-OR of more than one nonzero return codes defined above
+	8             error raised when compiling PDF from LaTeX 16            error raised when converting PDF to image file 32            error raised if FORMAT is not supported by ImageMagick 64            error raised when opening EDITOR
+	X             when errno can't be decided precisely, the return code is the bitwise-OR of more than one nonzero return codes defined above

 Examples: